Taming Text-to-Sounding Video Generation via Advanced Modality Condition and Interaction: Introduction

 \section{Introduction}

 Human perception is inherently multi-sensory, with vision and sound tightly coupled.
 Generating videos with synchronized audio from text (Text-to-Sounding-Video, T2SV) represents a crucial step toward world-modeling.
 Recent years have witnessed rapid progress in Text-to-Video (T2V)~\citep{blattmann2023stablevideodiffusionscaling,sora2024,opensora,kong2024hunyuanvideo,wan2025wan} and Text-to-Audio (T2A)~\citep{liu2023audioldm,huang2023makeanaudio,wang2025klingaudio,evans2025stableaudioopen} generation.
 With these unimodal capabilities becoming increasingly mature, the community naturally shifts attention to the more challenging task of T2SV~\citep{tang2023codi,liu2024syncflow,ishii2024ssvg,liu2025javisdit,weng2025mtv}.
 Prior strategies for T2SV suffer from critical limitations.
-The simple approach of generating video and audio independently with T2V and T2A models fails to achieve temporal synchronization.
-Pipelined methods (e.g., T→V→A or T→A→V) attempt to address this, but they suffer from error accumulation.
-This is because the second-stage generative model (Video-to-Audio~\citep{wang2024tiva,cheng2025lova,cheng2025mmaudio,wang2025klingaudio} or Audio-to-Video~\citep{jeong2023tpos,cao2023tempo,linz2024avsync}), having been trained only on ground-truth data, cannot correct the errors from the first stage and often amplifies them.
-To overcome these limitations, research has increasingly shifted toward joint video-audio generation, where both modalities are synthesized simultaneously.
-The single-tower paradigm~\citep{ruan2022mmdiffusion,tang2023codi,sun2024mmldm, wang2024avdit,zhao2025uniform}, which learns the audio-video joint distribution from scratch in one shared model, is often data-intensive and complex to optimize, demanding significant computational resources and often struggling with training stability.
-Thus, the dual-tower architecture~\citep{ishii2024ssvg,liu2024syncflow,liu2025javisdit,wang2025jointdit,weng2025mtv} has emerged as the dominant approach.
-This strategy leverages pretrained T2V and T2A backbones and connects them with a lightweight and trainable interaction module, enabling the generation of synchronized sounding videos without the large cost of from-scratch training.
-Despite its promise, this paradigm still faces two fundamental yet under-explored challenges:
+Generating video and audio independently fails to achieve temporal synchronization.
+Pipelined methods (e.g., T$\rightarrow$V$\rightarrow$A or T$\rightarrow$A$\rightarrow$V) attempt to address this, but suffer from error accumulation---the second-stage model (Video-to-Audio~\citep{wang2024tiva,cheng2025lova,cheng2025mmaudio,wang2025klingaudio} or Audio-to-Video~\citep{jeong2023tpos,yariv2024avalign,linz2024avsync}), trained only on ground-truth data, cannot correct first-stage errors and often amplifies them.
+To overcome this, research has shifted toward joint generation, where both modalities are synthesized simultaneously.
+The single-tower paradigm~\citep{ruan2022mmdiffusion,tang2023codi,sun2024mmldm,wang2024avdit,zhao2025uniform} learns the joint distribution from scratch but is data-intensive and difficult to optimize.
+The dual-tower architecture~\citep{ishii2024ssvg,liu2024syncflow,liu2025javisdit,wang2025jointdit,weng2025mtv} has thus emerged as the dominant approach, leveraging pretrained T2V and T2A backbones connected by a lightweight interaction module.
+Despite its promise, two fundamental challenges remain: